Dan Crippen: NASA and present day

 On July 28, 2004 NASA Administrator Sean O'Keefe selected him to serve on NASA's Aerospace Safety Advisory Panel (ASAP).

 He was also a member of the Stafford-Covey Return to Flight Task Group, which helped set policies to return the Space Shuttle to flight after the Space Shuttle Columbia disaster.

 In February 2005, he was briefly mentioned as a possible NASA Administrator.

 Crippen still works in the private sector, largely focusing on healthcare issues, and does some public speaking.
 In a 2005 editorial in The Washington Post, Crippen called for increased use of technology to reduce healthcare costs, altering the service structure by delegating more services to nurses and other hospital staff, and studying the subset of the Medicare population which uses the majority of the resources.
-Crippen serves on the board of directors of Eclipsys.

 In early 2011, Crippen was named executive director of the National Governors Association.
 He served in that position until 2015.
 He also served on the board of directors of the Committee for a Responsible Federal Budget.

 In 2012 Crippen was elected a fellow of the National Academy of Public Administration.